echau01/Notes-CPSC210Project/README.md

 ## Phase 4: Task 3
-- If I had more time to work on the project, I would have rebuilt the entire thing from the ground up using the design methods we learned to reduce code duplication.
+- If I had more time to work on the project, I would have rebuilt the entire thing from the ground up using the design methods we learned, such as drawing a UML diagram beforehand, to reduce code duplication.
 As of now, my code has severely bad duplication and no clear way of avoiding this.
 Had I done the proper planning beforehand, my code could have ended up much cleaner.
+Coupling seems fair at the moment given the UML diagram, but it the structure of my code means a lot of duplication is going on.